ganeshrvel/pub-pathify/README.md

 import 'package:pathify/pathify.dart';
 ```

-`PathBuf` is an owned, immutable path that holds raw code units — `Uint8List`
+`PathBuf` is an owned, mutable path that holds raw code units — `Uint8List`
-for POSIX paths and `Uint16List` for Windows paths — and exposes operations on top.
+for POSIX paths and `Uint16List` for Windows paths — and exposes inspection
+and mutation operations on top.

 ### From String